xkbcommon/libxkbcommon/doc/keymap-format-text-v1.md

     };

 Groups can also be omitted, but the brackets must be present.
-The following statement will only defines the Group3 of a mapping
+The following statement only defines the Group3 of a mapping:

     key <AD01> { [], [], [ q, Q ] };